 Rerun a single test

-To rerun a single test, right-click this test on the Test Runner tab of the Run tool window and select Run 'test name'.
+Right-click a test on the Test Runner tab of the Run tool window and select Run 'test name'.

 Rerun all tests in a session

 Click on the Run toolbar or press Ctrl+F5 to rerun all tests in a session.